blinn26/se_project_aroundtheus/README.md

 Now with JavaScript working with DOM and learning how to use JS in my HTML and CSS and combine them all together to get a better user experience!

+Form Validation introduced with FormValidator.js and validation.js to help the valitaty of the Card.js and utils.js work into the project.

 **Edited by Ben Linn**